-Greyscale morphology is a branch of mathematical morphology [Hlavac et al., 1999, Acton, 2001] which operates on greyscale images, and works by considering the connectivity of level sets.
-In terms of greyscale morphology, and imagining the grey-level to be a vertical displacement, a level-set is a horizontal slice through the image, at a specific value.
+Greyscale morphology is a branch of mathematical morphology [Hlavac et al., 1999, Acton, 2001] which operates on greyscale images, and works by considering the connectivity of level-sets.
+For example, imagine the grey-level of a greyscale image to be a vertical displacement.
+A level-set is a horizontal slice through the image, at a specific value.
 This means that a given pixel value can be a member of several level-sets (up to 256 for a typical, 8-bit greyscale image).
-Fig. 7.3 shows an example image cross-section, illustrating the concepts of level-sets and local maxima.
-For example, in Fig. 7.3, the set A is a subset (\subset) of D, which, in turn, is a subset of G, which is a subset of I, which, finally, is a subset of J. The hierarchy of sets can conveniently be represented using a directed graph structure, where the root set (Jin this case) is the base node of the tree.
+Fig. 5.9 shows an example image cross-section, illustrating the concepts of level-sets and local maxima.
+For example, in Fig. 5.9, the set A is a subset (\subset) of D, which, in turn, is a subset of G, which is a subset of I, which, finally, is a subset of J. The hierarchy of sets can conveniently be represented using a directed graph structure, where the root set (J in this case) is the base node of the tree.
 As the tree represents connectivity between sets, it is known as a connected component graph.
 Formally, a set (C_1) in a connected component graph is linked by an edge to another set (C_2), only if C_2 is a superset of C_1 (written as $C_1 \subset C_2$).
 The direction of connectivity is always towards the larger set.
-In this example, the edge ($\mathbf{E}(\ldots)$) between sets is written as $\mathbf{E}(C_1 \to C_2)$.
-The right hand panel of Fig. 7.3 shows the connected component graph for the example image on the left.
+In this example, the edge $(\mathbf{E}(...))$ between sets is written as $\mathbf{E}(C_1 \rightarrow C_2)$ [Meijster, 2001, Salembier, Apr 1998].
+The right hand panel of Fig. 5.9 shows the connected component graph for the example image on the left.

 This structure is useful in many situations, as the graph nodes can be used to represent many different image components and properties.
-This could include lists of pixels in the sets, or metrics such as area or contrast, (see below), perimeter or moment of inertia.
+This could include lists of pixels in the sets or measures such as area or contrast (see below), perimeter or moment of inertia.

-Figure 7.3: An example greyscale image cross-section with labelled connected level-sets, and connected component graph showing the relationship between the various level-sets.
+Figure 5.9: An example greyscale image cross-section with labelled connected level-sets, and connected component graph showing the relationship between the various level-sets.

-One such situation is area morphology, where the graph nodes (also known as vertices) relate to the areas of the level-sets.
+One situation in which this structure is particularly useful is area morphology, where the graph nodes (also known as vertices) relate to the areas of the level-sets.
 The two main operators available in area morphology are closing and opening.
 These modify an image by removing features based entirely on their area.
 This means that (unlike traditional morphological operators) there is no structuring element, and so none of the associated artefacts.
-As the parameter of interest is component area, area morphology lends itself well to scale-space applications, see, for example Acton and Mukherjee [2000], Mukherjee and Acton [2002].
+As the parameter of interest is component area, area morphology lends itself well to scale-space applications, Acton and Mukherjee [see e.g. 2000], Mukherjee and Acton [see e.g. 2002].

-Area opening removes bright or ascending objects which do not meet a specified minimum area, and area closing removes descending objects which do not meed the criterion.
-Area opening is equivalent to moving down from the top of the connected component graph until the area is exceeded, and area closing is the equivalent to starting at the bottom.
-Fig. 7.4 shows how an area opening using an area of three would alter an example image, and its connected component graph.
+Area opening removes bright or 'ascending' objects which do not meet a specified minimum area.
+Area closing removes 'descending' objects which do not meet the specified criterion.
+Area opening is equivalent to moving down from the top of the connected component graph until the area is exceeded, and area closing is the equivalent to moving up from the bottom until the criterion is exceeded.
+Fig. 5.10 shows how an area opening using an area of three would alter an example image, and its connected component graph. in the image, A, B, C, D, and F would be removed, as they all correspond to components with areas of less than three.